TGALLOWAY1/HabitFlowAI/docs/implementation/fitness_persona_v1_checklist.md

 - `?persona=emotional` - Shows Emotional Wellbeing Dashboard
 - `?persona=default` - Shows Default (legacy) Dashboard

-**Note:** This query parameter override is **DEV ONLY** and will not work in production builds.
-It updates the `habitflow_active_user_mode` localStorage key and triggers a re-render of the ProgressDashboard component.
+**Note:** The query parameter override is **DEV ONLY** and takes highest priority when present.
+It updates localStorage and triggers a re-render.
+The UI switcher is the preferred method for normal use.